rllko/httpfromtcp/README.md

 - It named the bugs in my code and the inputs that cause them.
 It did not correct the bugs.
 - It pointed me to the correct sections of RFC 9110, RFC 9112, and RFC 3986.
 - It designed practice exercises.
 I built two toy parsers before the chunked decoder: a delimiter-framed number list and a length-prefixed word format.
-- It wrote parts of this README and the `SERVER_HARDENING.md` document.

 **What the AI did not do:**